bmatsuo/lark/README.md

 migration strategy see the relevant section of the issue [#24](https://github.com/bmatsuo/lark/issues/24)**

 Lark is a Lua scripting environment that targets build systems and source tree management tasks.
-Lark is inspired by `make` and several build systems written in Python.
-The goal of Lark is to provide the ease and flexibility of a full scripting environment in a portable, self-contained, and easy to integrate package.
+Lark is inspired by `make`, `bash` and several build systems written in Python.
+The goal of lark is retain the best parts of these systems while avoiding features about them which make certain build or management tasks difficult to integrate, less portable, less reliable, or more error prone.

-Python tools are great but producing consistent Python environments on different machines, or accounting for those differences conversely, causes overhead and headaches.
-Use of Virtualenv can help with this, but incompatibilities between Python 2 and Python 3 can still complicate things when using these systems.

-Lark attempts to avoid the problems of using Python by shipping a self-contained interpreter and isolating module repositories for each project.
-It doesn't matter what versions of the Lua interpreter are installed on developer machines (if any).
-The interpreter used by Lark can be ensured to be consistent without interferring with normal project development.

 ```lua
 local task = require('lark.task')